P-p-H-d/mlib/README.md

 ##### void name\_init\_set(name\_t array, const name\_t ref)

 Initialize the array 'array' (aka constructor) and set it to the value of 'ref'.
+This method is created if the INIT_SET & SET operators are provided.

 ##### void name\_set(name\_t array, const name\_t ref)

 Set the array 'array' to the value of 'ref'.
+This method is created if the INIT_SET & SET operators are provided.

 ##### void name\_init\_move(name\_t array, name\_t ref)